jfrog/artifactory-docker-examples/openshift/artifactory/README.md

-# Artifactory HA templates for Openshift Container Platform #
+# Artifactory HA templates for Openshift Container Platform (DEPRECATED)#

 These templates can be used to deploy Artifactory HA on Openshift Container Platform.